After a screening mammogram, it is not uncommon to be called back for further breast X-rays.

 If you require additional tests, you will be offered an appointment at a BreastScreen WA Breast Assessment Centre for your further breast tests.
 This service is free and rural women may be eligible for assistance from the Patient Assisted Travel Scheme (PATS).
 Please see your GP for more information.

 Please keep all mammograms and breast ultrasound examinations that you receive.
-Old images can be a great help to the radiologist to show that a possible area of concern on your current mammogram is an innocent longstanding finding of no concern.
+Old images can be a great help to the radiologist to show that a possible area of concern on your current mammogram is a longstanding finding of no concern.

 Results to your GP